Method readout

 Simplified method

-A home-office deduction method using a standard square-foot rate and cap.
+A home-office deduction method based on a fixed square-foot rate and a 300 square foot cap.

-A method that allocates supported home expenses to business use.
+A method that allocates supported home costs to qualified business use.

 Gross income limit